B.S. American Education Studies

 EDUC 230 - The Teaching of Phonics (3)

-This course is required for prospective teachers seeking the Provisional Middle Childhood License, the Provisional Adolescent/Young Adult License, the Provisional Intervention Specialist License, or Reading Endorsement.
-The course explores the development from learning-to-read to using reading-to-learn.
+This course is required for prospective teachers seeking the Resident Educator Middle Childhood License, the Resident Educator Adolescence to Young Adult License, or the Resident Educator Intervention Specialist License.
+The course explores the development from learning-to-read to using reading to learn.
 It investigates the role of vocabulary instruction, comprehension, study skills, and the writing process.
 It also addresses the assessment of textbooks, the reading process, and student motivation.

 EDUC 309 - Technology in the Classroom (3)